 Czechs are switching to quality wines

 The Czech are drinking more wine and spending more money on higher quality wine.
-For the past 5 years, total wine sales, including imports, have risen to US$1.3 billion–an increase of 25%.
+For the past 5 years, total wine imports continued to steadily grow, reaching US$308 million in 2023.

 Annual per capita consumption has risen from 15.5 L in 1996 to today’s 21 L. In short, wine has become fashionable, especially in urban centers and among the opinion-makers and trend-setters.